aws/aws-eks-best-practices/content/security/docs/iam.md

   "sub": "system:serviceaccount:default:s3-read-only"
 }
 ```
 This particular token grants the Pod view-only privileges to S3.
-When the application attempt to read from S3, the token is exchanged for a temporary set of IAM credentials that resembles this:
+When the application attempts to read from S3, the token is exchanged for a temporary set of IAM credentials that resembles this:
 ```json
 {
     "AssumedRoleUser": {